flatironinstitute/kachery-p2p/README.md

 ## Motivation

 Kachery-p2p has advantages for scientific communities that share large datasets.
 It is often inconvenient (and expensive) for individual labs to host such datasets.
 The idea of kachery-p2p is to relieve this burden by making it easy to share a data file with a community or individuals by submitting it to the distributed system.
-The simplest way to share a file is:
+The simplest way to share a snapshot (or copy) of a file is:

 ```
 kachery-store /my/large-or-small/file.dat